Andy Gillet: Private life

-Gillet publicly shares on social media that his partner is musician, singer and actor Brice Michelini from Cannes who appeared in Rebecca Zlotowski's Planétarium (2016).
-When asked why he chose to write the song Andy, I Love You (French: Andy, Je T'aime) and have him acting in the music video, Michelini declared: "Because I love Andy.
+Gillet has publicly shared on social media that his partner is musician, singer, and actor Brice Michelini, who appeared in Rebecca Zlotowski's Planétarium (2016).
+When Michelini was asked why he chose to write the song "Andy, I Love You" (French: "Andy, je t'aime") and have his boyfriend act in the music video, Michelini declared: Because I love Andy.
 Andy, he's the man I love.
 This name came to me before I even made music.
 Andy is a muse: not just mine, a lot of people's muse.
-For me it was a waste to live with a muse and not do anything with it."
+For me it was a waste to live with a muse and not do anything with it.